 -Register & make payment

--Review materials (coming soon)
+-Review materials (below)

 -Monitor your child's health for 14 days prior to start of camp

 Flyer & Frequently Asked Questions - coming soon!

 Online Camper Information Form - must be submitted before registration

 Registration Form (for registrations made in person and by mail only) - coming soon!

 pdf Parent Handbook - last updated 5/5/22, subject to change with updated NYS COVID-19 guidelines

 Field Trip Registration Form - coming soon!